-- uses, OSP states that it recognizes that the visitor industry is very important to Hawaii's economy, as indicated in Chapter 226-8, HRS, and that the industry needs and requires continued support.
-However, OSP points out, however, that Hawaii cannot rely solely upon the visitor industry to sustain the economy and, as indicated in Chapter 226-2, 226-8, and 226-10, HRS, Hawaii needs to develop new industries. - position that developers should be involved in development activities outside of tourism and that Petitioner's business strategy is already in accord with OSP's recommendation.
-Petitioner states that its decision to undertake the marina project is an attempt to satisfy its business strategy of being involved in developments outside of tourism. - development of a large, mixed-use commercial project which will involve retail activities as well as office buildings, and that it has considered the possibility of doing industrial projects.
+176. With respect to the project's proposed hotel uses, OSP states that it recognizes that the visitor industry is very important to Hawaii's economy, as indicated in Chapter 226-8, HRS, and that the industry needs and requires continued support.
+However, OSP points out, however, that Hawaii cannot rely solely upon the visitor industry to sustain the economy and, as indicated in Chapter 226-2, 226-8, and 226-10, HRS, Hawaii needs to develop new industries.

+177. Petitioner states that it concurs with OSP's position that developers should be involved in development activities outside of tourism and that Petitioner's business strategy is already in accord with OSP's recommendation.
+Petitioner states that its decision to undertake the marina project is an attempt to satisfy its business strategy of being involved in developments outside of tourism.

+178. Petitioner further states that it is considering development of a large, mixed-use commercial project which will involve retail activities as well as office buildings, and that it has considered the possibility of doing industrial projects.
 Petitioner understands OSP's recommendation as encouraging activities in these area and, on that basis, Petitioner supports OSP's recommendations.